DJBuildIt/Cursor-Claude-Think-MCP/SECURITY.md

 ## Supported Versions

-Only the latest version of Claude Think Tool is currently supported with security updates.
+Only the latest version of Cursor & Claude Think MCP is currently supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |